namurphy/pytest-tutorial/01_Assertions_and_exceptions.md

 ```

 We can use `assert` statements in a few ways.
 We could put them directly
-into code that we write
+into code that we write in order to make sure that a particular

-We can use this to test software.
+condition is true.
+We can also use `assert` statements to test software.

 ```pycon
 >>> assert 1 == 1